 Chattel Mortgage and Lenders

-Until the borrower pays off the mortgage, the movable property though belongs to the owner, the lender continues to have a lien over the property.
+Until the borrower pays off the mortgage, the movable property, though it belongs to the owner, the lender continues to have a lien over the property.
 And while the borrower is free to use the asset, but can not exercise its ownership rights with regard to disposal, etc. However, the lien for the lender is not permanent.
 This means once the borrower pays the loan in full, the property belongs to the borrower, and the lender can not take it back or resell it.

 In a chattel mortgage, the price of a vehicle or movable property that is financed is inclusive of the goods and services tax (GST).
 So, the borrower can claim an input tax credit up-front.

-Moreover, the borrower will also be free to claim the interest and depreciation costs, if the asset qualifies for such costs.
+Moreover, the borrower will also be free to claim the interest and depreciation costs if the asset qualifies for such costs.
 This would help borrowers to lower their taxable income.

 Chattel Mortgage vs Leasing – Which is Better?

 In Chattel Mortgage, the borrower is the owner of the asset.
 Thus, the borrower needs to bear all the risks (such as the risk for the resale value) and costs.
 The monthly payment that the borrower makes covers only the finance or loan part.
 Therefore, the operating cost is borne by the borrower.
-Secondly, since the ownership remains the borrower the asset (Chattel) continue to remain with the borrower even after the loan term and payments are over, unlike in a lease arrangement.
+Secondly, since the ownership remains with the borrower, the asset (Chattel) continues to remain with the borrower even after the loan term and payments are over, unlike in a lease arrangement.

 A Chattel loan could be the best option if you are looking to buy a mobile home or a movable piece of equipment.
 To get the best out of the Chattel Mortgage, it is crucial that you have all the information that matters.
 The information here means how long you plan to use the asset, cash-flow expectations, and the effective life of the asset.
 Clarity on this key information will help one to negotiate a better loan deal in accordance with your requirements.